codecrafter404/HollyHock2/README.md

 - Added Utils to Easyer find the addresses in newer versions
 - Added TickTackToe to demos
 - Applyed new Addresses
+- A PAUSE function to Tetris Demo App (just for comfort)

 # DISCLAIMER
 - I AM NOT RESPONSIBLE FOR ANY DAMAGE YOU MAY DO TO YOUR fx-CP400.